bonesmoses/LoSD/README.markdown

 REQUIREMENTS
 ------------

+* Phone must be rooted.
+* An init.d compatible kernel.
-For this to utility to function properly, your phone must be rooted and busybox must be installed.
-Many ROMs and custom kernels do this automatically, but check the feature list before installing.
+* Busybox must be installed.

+Many ROMs and custom kernels do this automatically, but check the feature of your basic tool-chain before installing.

 USAGE
 -----